-A company must also ascertain the availability of a solution on the open market.
+A company must also ascertain the availability of a business intranet solution on the open market.
 If a ready-made platform already exists that fits the necessary requirements, it could be more cost-effective to buy that platform instead of building your own.

 Define your intranet requirements

 Building software from scratch can be a lengthy process, with many unexpected roadblocks along the way.
 If it is necessary for the intranet software to be available as soon as possible, buying a platform that already exists would be a better option.

 But that is not the case.
 In certain cases, such as desktop productivity applications, operating systems and financial management software, off-the-shelf solutions provide all the capabilities that any company could wish for.
 Engaging in a custom-build process to provide a level of functionality that already exists on the open market is a waste of time and money.

-When considering whether to buy vs. build, it is essential to evaluate the adaptability, reliability, scalability and usability of pre-existing software platforms.
+When considering whether to buy vs. build, it is essential to evaluate the adaptability, reliability, scalability, and usability of pre-existing software platforms.
 Is there a platform on the market that allows you the ability for full customisation?
 Is it possible to fully integrate the platform with the company software?

 Taking a large amount of time and money to design a system that is essential to the running of a company, when it could be acquired much cheaper and faster is entirely self-defeating.

 Finally, a company must consider the long and short-term costs when deciding whether to buy or build.
 Building technology from scratch can be a lengthy and expensive process.
-Unless a company has very specific needs from a platform, spending needless amounts of time and money investing in something they could get much cheaper and more quickly on the open market would be counter-intuitive.
+Unless a company has very specific needs from a platform, spending needless amounts of time and money investing in something they could get much cheaper and more quickly on the open market would be counter intuitive.